kubedb/docs/docs/guides/postgres/backup/kubestash/application-level/index.md

   totalComponents: 2
 ```

-> KubeStash uses the `pg_dump` command to take backups of target PostgreSQL databases.
-Therefore, the component name for `logical backups` is set as `dump`.
+> KubeStash uses a logical backup approach to take backups of target `PostgreSQL` databases.
+Therefore, the component name for logical backups is set as `dump`.
+Do the same for auto-backup, application backup and customize backup if necessary.

 > KubeStash set component name as `manifest` for the `manifest backup` of PostgreSQL databases.